-This reasoning for focusing on the fine dining sub-sector of the restaurant industry is reinforced by historic patterns in which white, male waiters have long been employed by fine dining establishments as one aspect of their product differentiation justifying high prices (Bailey, 1982).
-This sort of discrimination assumes that restaurant customers are willing to pay more to be served by non-minority men.
-Consistent with that assumption, Lynn et al. (2008) reports that that, after holding service quality constant, African American waitpersons' tips averaged 18% less than comparable white servers.
+This reasoning for focusing on the fine dining sub-sector of the restaurant industry is reinforced by historic patterns in which white, male waiters have long been employed in these establishments as one aspect of product differentiation justifying high prices (Bailey, 1982).
+This discrimination assumes that restaurant customers are willing to pay more to be served by non-minority men (Becker, 1971).
+Consistent with that assumption, Lynn et al. (2008) reports that, after holding service quality constant, African American waitpersons' tips averaged 18% less than comparable white servers.